no0dles/kubecrash-slackbot/README.md

 # Kube Monitor Slackbot
 KubeMonitor is a monitoring slackbot for Kubernetes clusters.
-It informs about failing pods in the cluster in realtime and helps to troubleshot them.
+It informs about failing pods in the cluster in realtime and helps to troubleshoot them.

 ![Slackbot](docs/screenshot.png)